cornhead/zusammenfassungen/psv_zusammenfassung.md

 whenever possible, propagate units, but what if there ware no units to propagate? $\rightarrow$ make a decision for one variable (i.e. assignment)

-What if decision a decision leads to a conflict? $rightarrow$ backtracking: determine a "learnd clause" and return to highest decision level that is not contained in conflict clause (or to 0)
+What if a decision leads to a conflict? $\rightarrow$ backtracking: determine a "learnd clause" and return to highest decision level that is not contained in conflict clause (or to 0)

 How to find good conflict clause?
 Choose conflict clause such that it contains the first unique implication point (UIP), i.d., a node (other than the conflict node) that lies on all paths from the decision node to the conflict node and is closest to the conflict node. (the decision node is a UIP by definition)